 See the Special Collections webpage for information on discovery tools.

 If you need more help or have reference questions about finding or consulting special collections materials or are interested in primary sources for a digital scholarship project, please contact the Curator of Special Collections.

 Do You Need Digital Reproductions or Publication Permission for Images of LAL Special Collections Materials?

 Please see the Duplication Policies and Services webpage for policies, procedures, and request forms.

 Do you have questions regarding a loan or other special use of LAL Special Collections Materials?

-If you have questions regarding loans or other special uses of special collections materials, physical objects or images, please contact the Curator of Special Collections or the Director of the library.
+If you have questions regarding loans or other special uses of special collections materials, physical objects or images, please contact the Curator of Special Collections.